Skip to main content

 Policy Review & Approval

 Use this section to explain how your organization will structure a regular review of the Vendor Management Policy so it stays current.
-Get as detailed as needed in order to cover specifics that pertain to your organization.
-See example below to get you started:

-• Determine a cadence for review of the policy for updates (at least annually is a suggested minimum)
+• Determine a cadence for review of the policy for updates (at least annually is a suggested minimum).

-• Keep an audit trail of policy changes and approvals
+• Keep an audit trail of policy changes and approvals.

-• Establish a testing program to test the effectiveness of your policy (in the event you don’t have any incidents but want to ensure the policy is “working”
+• Establish a testing program to test the effectiveness of your policy (in the event you don’t have any incidents but want to ensure the policy is “working.”